sumanth-0/100LinesOfPythonCode/CONTRIBUTING.md

 **Note**: Do not use spaces in folder or file names; instead, use underscores (`_`) to separate words.

 Add your Python code file into your folder.
-Ensure your code follows these guidelines:

-- It must be under 100 lines of code.
-- It should be well-commented and easy to understand.
-- It should provide something interesting—this could be a unique algorithm, a cool use case, or a clever trick in Python.

 Add a README.md in that file which explains your script and any prerequisites it may have.

 ## 7. Test Your Code

 Ensure your code works by running it locally.
 If you can, write test cases to validate its functionality.

 ## 8. Commit and Push Your Changes

 After you've made your changes and tested your code, commit your work:

 ```bash